 Psychology Students' Association

-The Psychology Students’ Association is a student-run organization that seeks to enhance the personal, professional and academic success of psychology students in UBC by working together with the Department of Psychology.
+The Psychology Students’ Association is a student-run organization that works together with the Department of Psychology to enhance the personal, professional and academic success of UBC's psychology students.
 We hold year-round academic and social events, and provide our members with information about psychology-related research and volunteer opportunities.

 Roots on the Roof